Derpford/laser-justice/readme.md

 ## CONTROLS
 FIRE - Fire your weapon.
 Collect UPGRADE TOKENS to unlock its true potential.
 ALTFIRE - Use a Bomb.
 Bombs stun nearby enemies and deflect projectiles.
-You gain another Bomb every time your multiplier goes up.
+You gain another Bomb every time your multiplier reaches a multiple of 5.
 RUN - Tap the run button to perform a DODGE.
 Performing a DODGE gives you some invulnerability frames.
 Use a DODGE while moving to get lots of speed.
 * With good timing (3 frame window) you can perform a LASER DODGE and set off a mini-bomb.
 * Press RUN while jumping to boost yourself into the air!